susanBuck/cmder/README.md

 Downloaded from: <http://www.nano-editor.org/download.php>

-__Reason for adding:__
-Nano is the most straightforward command line editor, and it's already available for Mac and our Linux-based production servers.
+Nano is the most straightforward command line editor, and it’s already available for Mac and our Linux-based production servers.
 By making nano also available for Cmder, we can streamline instructions required for editing admin protected files, config files, etc.

 ## elevate
-Added `elevate.exe` to `bin/`
+Added `elevate.exe` to `bin/`.

 Downloaded from: <http://code.kliu.org/misc/elevate>

-__Reason for adding:__
+Accessible via the `elevate` command.

 Makes editing admin protected files more straightforward.
 Previously we had to include a number of different instructions for opening a file as an admin, which varied from version to version of Windows.
 With `elevate` it's as straight-forward as `sudo` is on Mac/Unix.

-__Reason for changing:__
-Create more consistency with the command prompts in Mac/Unix.
-This way when the students see `$` in notes, they know it's a command.

 ## Disable check for updates
-Update `/cmder/config/ConEmu.xml` to disable CheckOnStartup:
+Update `/cmder/config/ConEmu.xml` to disable `CheckOnStartup`:

 ```
 <value name="Update.CheckOnStartup" type="hex" data="00"/>
 ```

-__Reason:__
-Since we're using a forked version of Cmder, we don't want to update via the traditional route.
+Since we’re using a forked version of Cmder, we don’t want to update via the traditional route.